pinterf/mvtools/README.md

         0: 4:2 (default, same as the native ratio for YV12)
         1: 4:4
         2: 4:8
-  New: Block size 64 and other exotic sizes.
+  New: Block size 64 and other exotic sizes (note: MDegrains still work on classical 2^n block sizes)
-       MAnalyze/MRecalculate new block sizes (SATD: min 4x4) All block sizes (please, take into consideration the horizontal and vertial subsampling) 64x64, 64x48, 64x32, 64x16
+       MAnalyze/MRecalculate new block sizes (SATD: min 4x4) List of all block sizes (please, take into consideration the horizontal and vertial subsampling) 64x64, 64x48, 64x32, 64x16
          48x64
          32x64, 32x32, 32x24, 32x16, 32x8